Skip to main content

 In the current world of sub replacement reproduction, a phenomenon occurring primarily in developed countries with large governments, sick with individualism and fading traditions of family and marriage, policies are implemented to financially incentivize reproduction or replace lost population with imported people.

 In most cases populations still decline, perhaps approaching a lower and sustainable equilibrium where surviving families are those more inclined to meet replacement rates.
 But it’s not likely that reducing populations will achieve a stable equilibrium because the low birth rates seem related to cultural trends rather than resource constraints.
 In particular, the glorification of individual rights and freedoms over community obligations and a rising disdain for traditional families.
-Child rearing is no longer viewed as one of the central and necessary reasons for human being.
+Child-rearing is no longer viewed as one of the central and necessary reasons for human being.

 These cultural trends have immense momentum and long time scales, and no entity has the resources and patience to change affect them.
 In search of solutions to population decline, and betting that the current trends in women's choices will continue to reduce fertility rates, I propose decreasing the necessary population replacement rate by selectively birthing more women to match the current fertility rate.